 - A Notice of Seizure of Personal Property form;

-The Civil Enforcement bailiff may only go the debtor’s residence or place of business between 6:00 a.m. and 10:00 p.m.
-For residential premises or premises of someone other than the debtor, a Court Order to Break and Enter is required if the debtor or other person does not cooperate.
+(7) The Civil Enforcement bailiff may only go the debtor’s residence or place of business between 6:00 a.m. and 10:00 p.m.
+For residential premises or premises of someone other than the debtor, a Court Order to enter the premises is required if the debtor or other person does not cooperate.
 Once the Order is in place, the bailiff can employ a locksmith to pick the lock so as to cause no damage.

 Some property is exempt from seizure and the Civil Enforcement Agency cannot seize it.
 The following property cannot be seized;

 - (a) $10,000.00 equity in property required by a person to practice his occupation;